Incoming Students - Fall 2017

 To enhance your success in obtaining seats in biology, chemistry, and math classes during the fall semester, it is highly recommended that you do some preplanning of your class registration before you arrive on campus.
 By utilizing the guidelines provided on this page, it will expedite the registration process.
-If you do not do your homework before your arrival for STAR, you will be at a severe disadvantage in registration for classes as lab sections fill and you will have reduced flexibility in scheduling.
-The process of registration on myPurdue will also be easier if you follow the items below in order.
+If you have trouble viewing the videos, please click on the title above each video to view in web browser.

 Foreign Language Placement Test

 If you have had 3 or 4 years of a foreign language, I would encourage you to take the Foreign Language placement.
 A sheet will be placed into your ANSC folder at STAR, which will explain the test results.